jewettaij/moltemplate/examples/coarse_grained/membrane_examples/membrane+protein_vesicle_Br2005+Be2010/README.txt

 As in Watson(JCP 2011), rigid bond-length constraints have been replaced by harmonic bonds.

-A truncated version of this lipid (named "DLPC") has also been added.
-The bending stiffness of each lipid has been increased to compensate for the additional disorder resulting from mixing two different types of lipids together.
-(Otherwise pores appear.)
-Unlike the original "DPPC" molecule model, the new "DPPC" and "DLPC" models have not been carefully parameterized to reproduce the correct behavior in a lipid bilayer mixture.

     -- Interactions between the proteins and lipids --